AnnaPete/self-care-center/README.md

 ### Installation Instructions:
  To clone the program and get it up and running, first go to https://github.com/AnnaPete/self-care-center.
 Fork the repository (top right hand side), and clone to the local machine by copying the SSH key and entering "git clone [SSH Key]" into the machine's terminal to create a local working repository.
 Open the application in the default internet browser by typing "open index.html" into the terminal.

+ To visit the site, click on this link: [self care center](https://annapete.github.io/self-care-center/)

 ### Preview of App:
 <img width="1072" alt="Self Care" src="https://user-images.githubusercontent.com/107816053/189698986-b5f9a571-517c-43c3-9222-13aef6f29817.png">